 Each day of the event, once all team members are accounted for, there will be a process to report in that all are present to ensure everyone participates & we can reach out to anyone missing directly.

-If you cannot be available for these times, we ask that you PLEASE cancel your registration, last year, our waitlist has almost 200 people on it.
-You can do so here: http://measureofmusic.com/cancel.
+If you cannot be available for these times, we ask that you PLEASE cancel your registration.
+We have filled all spots every year & people end up missing out.
+You can cancel here: http://measureofmusic.com/cancel.

 You'll be working with other people and you don't want to let them down so be sure that you're willing to commit to this!
 At the conclusion of the 3 days, we're expected that you've spent around 24 hours working & watching (about 8 hours each day!).
 If that seems like too much, perhaps you should get involved by being a spectator instead.

 What if I already have a group I want to work with?
 What if there's someone I don't want to work with?

 You'll have the opportunity to share that with us at check-in.
 We'll do our best to accommodate all requests but we also want to ensure the event is fun and fair, so should we need to redistribute participants to ensure everyone has a diverse array of talent we may.
 If you request to not be on someone's team, that request with absolutely be adhered to.